spyder-ide/spyder-docs/doc/variableexplorer.rst

 Lists
 ~~~~~

-For variables that are of type list, the Variable Explorer only displays the first ten values of the list.
-If you want to see them all, double click the variable to open a viewer that will display the index, type, size and value of each element of the list.
-You can also modify any value by double clicking it in the viewer and writing the new one.
+For lists, the main Variable Explorer displays a preview of the first ten values.
+To see them all, double click the list to open a viewer that will display the index, type, size and value of each element of the list.
+Just like dictionaries, you can double-click values to edit them.

 .. image:: images/variable_explorer/variable-explorer-list.png
    :align: center